OpenMDAO/OpenMDAO-Framework/docs/tutorials/optimization/doe.rst

     data = cds.by_variable().fetch()
     CSVPostProcessor(data, 'doe.csv')

+OpenMDAO also offers a `DumpCasePostProcessor` that prints the data to the console.
+Using this is almost identical to the `CSVPostProcessor`.

+.. code-block python

+    from openmdao.lib.casehandlers.api import CaseDataSet
+    from openmdao.lib.postprocessors.api import DumpCasePostProcessor

+    cds = CaseDataset('doe.json', 'json')
+    data = cds.by_variable().fetch()
+    DumpCasePostProcessor(data)

 At times it's necessary to rerun an analysis.
 This can be a problem if the DOE generator used has a random component.
 To handle this, DOEdriver records